ChristophP/elm-esm/README.md

 It's only tested for Elm 0.19.1, but it may work with 0.19.0 too.
 Please open you run into issues here.

+### What if I compile to an HTML file

+Nothing happens.
+Having an inline script with `type=module` doesn't make sense with exports since I don't thin you can import it anywhere else;